 Police: Welfare agency had reports on couple whose son died

-WICHITA, Kan. – Child welfare authorities had received abuse reports about a Wichita couple whose 3-year-old son was found dead in a crib at their mobile home and a baby was found in critical condition, according to police.
+WICHITA, Kan. – Child welfare authorities had received abuse reports about a Wichita couple whose 3-year-old son was found dead in a crib at their mobile home where a baby also was found in critical condition, according to police.

 Capt.
 Brent Allred provided no details Monday on the Kansas Department for Children and Families' involvement with the family of Zaiden Javonovich, whom investigators believe had been dead for days before his body was found.
 The welfare agency, which has been under fire after other child deaths, declined to comment while it's investigating the case.